 Stopping or Cancelling a Direct Debit or Periodical Payment

-To stop or cancel a Direct Debit or Periodical Payment please contact us.
+We will cancel a Direct Debit or Periodical Payment on request, please contact us.
 Alternately you can complete a Direct Debit cancellation form or Periodical Payment form and send it to us.
 We will cancel your payment upon receipt of your phone call or completed form.

 When stopping a Direct Debit we suggest you also contact your Direct Debit supplier and advise them of the cancellation instructing them to stop the Direct Debit without delay.